jhvanderschee/jekyllcodex/basics.md

 ### Pretty URL's

 When you want your URL's to be pretty, simply use the 'old-school' approach.
 Create an 'index.html' in the root for the homepage and a folder called 'about' with another 'index.html' file inside for your 'about' page... and so on.
-The Jekyll way is to add the permalink to the top of your document.
+The Jekyll way is to add the permalink to the top of your document, like this:

 <pre>---<br />permalink: /your/complex/permalink/<br />---</pre>